ApoxPaito/KC-wikia-fetcher/README.md

 - Create a new profile and launch Firefox with it (you might wanna untick "Use this profile on launch by default"), **note down the path of the profile you've just created**
 - Go to Wikia/Fandom and log into your account or create one if you don't have one
 - Go to `fetch.py`, you should see the comment I've written there
-- Run the script with `python fetch.py` and watch the show as images of shipgirls are downloaded
+- Run the script with `python fetch.py` and watch the show as images of ships are downloaded

 ~~Wikia is kinda dead nowadays so you could say this method is rather out of date Also who cares about Kancolle in >current year~~